aborruso/alice-pdf/README.md

 CLI tool to extract tables from PDFs using **Camelot** (default, free), **Mistral OCR** (Pixtral vision model), **AWS Textract**, or **pdfplumber** and convert them to machine-readable CSV files.

-Dedicated to Alice Cortella, Marco Corona, and the entire onData community.
+Dedicated to Alice Corona e Marco Corona, and the entire onData community.

 ## Features